 In addition to developing professional skills and reflection practices, in this section, we will focus on social justice related to the criminal justice system.
 We will define social justice; we will consider readings relating to privilege and systemic injustices in the criminal justice system.
 We will examine the work you are doing this summer and how a lawyer's role perpetuates the justice or injustices within the system.
 We will consider strategies as to how you can effectively cope within the system; and consider strategies as to how lawyers can make a difference in the system.
 This section is open to all students whose externships touch the criminal justice system, including judicial externs.

-Students in all Summer Legal Placement sections will respond to guided reflections and participate in an online discussion board.
-In addition, all students must participate in a live orientation session scheduled for the end of the Spring semester.
+Students in all Summer Legal Placement sections will respond to guided reflections and participate in periodic online class and individual meetings.
+In addition, all students must participate in a orientation session scheduled for the end of the Spring semester.